Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Introduction

 Section \ref{construction} gives detailed description of all the tilings.
 We first describe Platonic solids and earth map tilings, which are the primary tilings.
-Then we have deformation, and may apply subdivision and flip modification operations to get new tilings from the primary tilings.
+Then we apply subdivision and flip modification operations to get new tilings from the primary tilings.
 We end the section with the list of sporadic tilings.
 We note that some sporadic tilings are also earth map tilings, except only three or four timezones are allowed.
-Therefore sporadic earth map tilings do not form infinite families.
+Therefore sporadic earth map tilings are not parts of infinite families.

-Section \ref{technical} is the technical preparations.
+Section \ref{technical} is the technical preparation.
 The first major technique is counting, which is combinatorial and global.
 The second major technique is geometrical, and uses straight edges (part of great arcs) and simple boundary.
-In particular, we give an updated treatment of the equality obtained by Coolsaet \cite{coolsaet}, but does not require convexity.
-Moreover, we also shows that the equality implies the existence of the quadrilateral.
+In particular, we give an updated treatment of the equality obtained by Coolsaet \cite{coolsaet}, but drop the convexity requirement.
+Moreover, we also show that the equality effectively implies the existence of the quadrilateral.
 The existence is very important because there are many tilings that are combinatorially valid but are actually impossible due to geometrical reasons.
 The third major technique is the adjacent angle deduction, which was first developed for pentagonal tilings.
 It is a convenient language to describe tile arrangements around vertices, and can be regarded as mini-tiling pictures.
-The adjacent angle deduction argument saves us from lots of pictures (there are already 81 pictures in this paper!), and even enables certain argument that cannot be easily done by pictures.
+The adjacent angle deduction argument saves us from lots of pictures (there are already 76 pictures in this paper!), and even enables certain argument that cannot be easily done by pictures.

 The subsequent sections are the classification proof.
 In Section \ref{rhombustiling}, we classify rhombus tilings, and then use this to classify isosceles triangular tilings.
 In Section \ref{kitetiling}, we classify general triangular tilings, and then use this to classify kite tilings.
 In Section \ref{generalquad}, we classify general quadrilateral tilings.
 In Section \ref{almostquad}, we classify almost equilateral quadrilateral tilings.